plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_51.rst

 The `piexif <http://piexif.readthedocs.io/en/latest/>`_ was added as dependency.

-Faster indexing
+Faster Indexing
 ---------------

 This is `PLIP 1343 <https://github.com/plone/Products.CMFPlone/issues/1343>`_.

-For end users
+For End Users
 ~~~~~~~~~~~~~

 Adding or editing a document is faster, because care was taken to avoid duplicate indexing operations.

-For developers
+For Developers
 ~~~~~~~~~~~~~~

 The `collective.indexing <https://pypi.python.org/pypi/collective.indexing>`_ package was merged into the core of Plone.